sandiegojs/vanilla-browser-docs/docs/ajax.md

 # Build XHR and submit

-Now that we have our data we need to send it to the server using an XHR or [`XMLHttpRequest`][xhr-mdn].
-This allows us to communicate with the server without changing pages then do some action based on the data we get back.
+Now that we have our data we need to send it to the server using an XHR or [XMLHttpRequest][xhr-mdn].
+This allows us to communicate with the server without changing pages, and then do some action based on the data we get back.
 We are going to create a function that we can put in our event handlers that will do this.

 ```js
 var xhr = function(method, path, data, callback) {}